-Align the monitor screen's focus frame with the subject you want to focus on and then half-press the shutter button.

-When you are ready to shoot the image, press the shutter button the rest of the way down.
+- Align the monitor screen's focus frame with the subject you want to focus on and then half-press the shutter button. - Keeping the shutter button half-pressed (which maintains the focus setting), move the camera to compose the image. - When you are ready to shoot the image, press the shutter button the rest of the way down.